Ming Chi University of Technology: History

 The school was established as Ming Chi Institute of Technology in 1963 by Wang Yung-ching, an influential entrepreneur in Taiwan and founder of Formosa Plastics Group.
 With its impressive performance developing industrial professionals, the school was approved for upgrading to be a four-year technical college in 1999.
 After introducing more departments and research centers in subsequent years, the school was again approved in 2004 for and renamed Ming Chi University of Technology.

 The school's present name was chosen in recognition of a former private academy which was located in the vicinity of MCUT.
-Founded by Hu Cho-Yu during the Ching Dynasty, the 'Ming Chi Academy' was the first private school in northern Taiwan.
+Founded by Hu Cho-Yu during the Qing dynasty, the 'Ming Chi Academy' was the first private school in northern Taiwan.
 It is believed that MCUT was named 'Ming Chi' to motivate and encourage its students to learn the teachings from virtuous elders.

 Rankings

 For the 2010–2011 period, Web of Science placed MCUT faculty's numbers of papers-per-author published in SCI and SSCI journals at 3rd in the world in the 'technological and vocational university/college' category.

-In terms of design, MCUT ranked 19th in the German iF Concept Award’s 'universities' category in 2012.
+In terms of design, MCUT ranked 19th in the German iF Concept Award's 'universities' category in 2012.

 According to the 2013 Academic Ranking of Taiwan Universities/Colleges released by Tamkang University, MCUT ranked 30th among 104 graduate-level universities, 7th among technical/vocational universities, and 1st in the category of private colleges/universities of technology.